jiDOK/VererbungsZoo/README.md

 # VererbungsZoo
-Inheritance with animals
+Inheritance with animals<br>
-Simple demo for one way of using C# objects and inheritance in Unity Polymorphism via abstract parent class
+Simple demo for one way of using C# objects and inheritance in Unity<br>
+Polymorphism via abstract parent class<br>